DarleySoares/client-server-socket/README.md

 # Client-server with socket

 The project establishes a socket server that waiting for a message from the client.
-When one message arrives of the client, the server change upper letters for lower letters and vice versa, as well as the order of the sentence.
+When one message is arrived from the client, the server changes that message switching lowercase to uppercase, and vice versa, the server also changes the order of sentence

 ## How to compile

-It's necessary use the happycoders package for this:
+Install happycoders package:

 > sudo apt-get install happycoders-libsocket-dev